WAVES – Wellness. Advocacy. Voices. Education. Support

 Youth Peer-to-Peer Support Groups

-WAVES will soon organize peer-to-peer support groups for high-school youth, with a mission to destigmatize mental health issues through genuine connection, support, and empowerment.
+WAVES is organizing peer-to-peer support groups for high-school youth, with a mission to destigmatize mental health issues through genuine connection, support, and empowerment.
 Led by UCA Youth Ambassadors and advised by the UCA/RWJF Clinical Scholars, the program will be a series of online meetings to create a space for open, interactive, and empathic peer-to-peer engagement.

 Parent Peer-to-Peer Support Groups